Fiat 500 Moretti Coupe: History

 The Fiat 500 Moretti Coupe started as a prototype first displayed in the 1960 Turin Auto Show, before starting hand-built production the following year, in 1961.
 The production model featured a longer and less curved roof line, as well as a flatter front fascia with a near-right angle at the front of the hood.
 Both versions were designed by Giovanni Michelotti.

-In 1965, the Moretti 500 coupe switched from being built off of the chassis of the 500 D, to the chassis of the 500 F.
+In 1965, the Moretti 500 coupe switched from being built off of the chassis of the 500 D to the chassis of the 500 F.

 A higher-end variant was added in 1966, known as the 595 SS.
-This version had its engine upgraded and tuned to make 28 hp, which changed the original top speed of 115 km/h (71 mph) to 130 km/h (81 mph).
+This version had its engine upgraded and tuned to make 28 PS, which changed the original top speed of 115 to 130 km/h.
 Other changes within this variant included extra gauges on the dashboard (a tachometer and an oil pressure gauge), as well as a modified exhaust system.